roberto-butti/some-drops-of-php/src/content/docs/01-system/15-sys-tempnam.md

 If you need to generate a unique filename for temporary file, you can use the `tempnam()` function.
 The `tempnam()` function has two parameters:
 - *the directory*: the directory where you want to store the file.
 You can use sys_get_temp_dir() for defining the temp directory;
-- *the prefix*: for example if you want to define the first part of the filname.
+- *the prefix*: for example if you want to define the first part of the filename.
 The `tempnam()` function returns an absolute path.
 For example:
 ```php
 $tmpfname = tempnam(sys_get_temp_dir(), "MY-");